All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to comply with them.

-Five years after final completion, e.g. after maintenance, residence and contact orders, etc., have ceased to have effect, or children have reached majority.
+Ten years after final completion, e.g. after maintenance, residence and contact orders, etc, have ceased to have effect, or children have reached majority.

 Ten years after completion.

-Solemn cases-files should be kept for the duration of the sentence if more than three years.
+In solemn cases resulting in conviction files should be retained for the duration of the custodial sentence if it is more than three years in length.

-Ten years after completion although an executry may never be complete.
-Relevant documents and papers might be sent to the Executor for safekeeping since prior rights and legal rights only prescribe if not claimed in 20 years after becoming enforceable.
+Relevant documents and papers may, by agreement, be sent to the Executor for safekeeping since prior rights and legal rights only prescribe if not claimed in the twenty years after becoming enforceable.